 Heathrow Airport is London’s biggest and busiest, serving over 75 million passengers every year.
-With four active terminals numbered 2-5 (Terminal 1 was put out of commission in 2015), it sits just 14 miles outside of central London and is one of the easiest to access from the city.
+With four active terminals numbered 2-5 (Terminal 1 was put out of commission in 2015), it sits just 14 miles outside of central London and is one of the easiest to access from the city, with a Woking airport taxi.
 It’s often thought to be more of a shopping centre than an airport, with numerous designer and high street brands all located here for a spot of shopping before you hop on your flight.
 There are plenty of lounges to relax and even a spa available for those wanting to truly unwind before a flight or while waiting for a connection and regardless of what food you fancy, there’ll be a restaurant here to cater.

 A little further outside of London, Gatwick sits 24.3 miles away from the city centre and sees over 45 million passengers every year.
 Travelling here can be expensive without advance booking and public transport links are prone to stressful delays, leading to more passengers opting for airport taxi services.
 Once you’re at the airport, however, security is typically faster than at Heathrow, and automatic gates have sped up immigration services considerably.
 Like Heathrow, Gatwick is also fitted with countless high street and designer brands and plenty of opportunities to relax and grab a bite to eat while you wait.